British Rail Class 321: Class 321/4

 Eleven 321/4s were transferred for Great Eastern Main Line services.
-Following this, their First Class area was reduced in size to standardise with the 321/3s in use on that route.
-This involved removing the centre partition and double doors and re-upholstering the First Class style 2+2 seats (which were retained then) in the de-classified area into the same fabric as the Standard Class seats.
-Later the First Class 2+2 seats in this de-classified area were replaced with the standard style 2+3 seating.
-These 11 were also fitted with a facility to lock out the power door operation within the unit (a basic kind of Selective Operation) to permit operation of 12-car trains on the Braintree and Southminster branch lines, where some platforms were only long enough for 8-car trains.
+Following this, their first class area was reduced in size to standardise with the 321/3s in use on that route.
+This involved removing the centre partition and double doors and reupholstering the first class style 2+2 seats (which were then retained) in the declassified area into the same fabric as the standard class seats.
+Later, the first class 2+2 seats in this declassified area were replaced with the standard style 2+3 seating.
+These 11 were also fitted with a facility to lock out the power door operation within the unit (a basic kind of selective operation) to permit operation of 12-car trains on the Braintree and Southminster branch lines, where some platforms were only long enough for 8-car trains.